rumca-js/Django-link-archive/README.md

  - adding vote for a link
  - upvotes, or downvotes on comments
  - bans of other users you invited

+User actions are tracked by the system, only if it is configured so:
+ - users can post comments for entries
+ - users can tag entries
+ - users can vote for entries
+ - system stores limited amount of search queries, the user can select previous queries from combobox
+ - system stores order of visits on entries.
+This allows to provide "related" section for each entry.
+For example if you vist entry "X" after "Y", then "X" will appear on "Y" related section

 # Development